JoseRoca/WinFBX/docs/Databases/CSQLite Class.md

 ### Constructor

-Creates a new instance of the **CSQlite** base class and loads the SQLite3 DLL.
+Creates a new instance of the **CSQLite** base class and loads the SQLite3 DLL.

 ```
 CONSTRUCTOR CSQLite (BYREF wszDllPath AS WSTRING = "sqlite3.dll")